Luigian/Php_Piscine/day07/ex00/README.md

-# Piscine_Php / day07 / ex00 : Short and proud
+# Php_Piscine / day07 / ex00 : Short and proud

 ## Description
 This exercise whas about creating a class named Tyrion, which inheritates from the provided class named Lannister and contains a method to get the size of the class.